Why Clean Food is Self-Care

 In the battle of healthy versus unhealthy food, it’s easy to point fingers at chips, candy, and fast food, but it can come down to the quality of a single ingredient.
 Let’s look at sodium as an example.
 It’s an important mineral we all need to survive, but our best health comes from consuming the highest quality, naturally-occurring sodium available, like the kind found in clean foods such as celery or from salt mines formed from ancient sea beds, like those of our farmer partner, Real Salt.
 Typical table salt, in comparison, is a manufactured form of salt called sodium chloride, and is made from processing leftover flakes of natural salt at extremely high temperatures and then adding chemicals like anti-caking agents to give it the most appealing texture.

-The Benefits Are Big
+The Benefits of Healthy Eating Are Big

 Happiness and good health are intrinsically linked, and a lifetime of healthy eating starts at home.
 Stocking the kitchen with nutritious foods can make a world of difference when boredom, snack cravings, and procrastination hit.
 Kids grabbing veggies and hummus, a healthy bowl of cereal, or even a low-sugar treat will have more energy for school, have better focus, sleep better, and maintain steady moods over kids who don’t eat well.
-And the same goes for parents, family, and friends.
+And the same goes for parents, too.

 Clean Eating Shows We Care